capistrano/capistrano/docs/_posts/2013-06-01-release-announcement.markdown

 {% endhighlight %}

-Again, with other examples this format is a little longer, but much more expressive, and all the nightmare of shell escaping is handled interally for you, environmental variables are capitalised and applied at the correct point (i.e between the `cd` and `rake` calls in this case).
+Again, with other examples this format is a little longer, but much more expressive, and all the nightmare of shell escaping is handled internally for you, environmental variables are capitalised and applied at the correct point (i.e between the `cd` and `rake` calls in this case).